comit-network/RFCs/RFC-009-SWAP-ERC20-basic.md

 To be notified of the deployment event, both parties MAY watch the blockchain for a transaction with the `contract_code` as the data.
-Upon observing the deployment transaction, both parties SHOULD record the address the contract was deployed to (referred to as `contract_address` from now on).
+Upon observing the deployment transaction, both parties SHOULD record the address the contract was deployed to (referred to as `htlc_contract` from now on).

 ### Funding

-After deploying the contract, the funder must transfer ownership of the `token_quantity` to the `contract_address`.
+After deploying the contract, the funder must transfer ownership of the `token_quantity` to the `htlc_contract`.
-They MUST do this by calling the `transfer(contract_address,token_quantity)` function on the `token_contract_address`.
+They MUST do this by calling the `transfer(htlc_contract,token_quantity)` function on the `token_contract`.
-This can be done by sending a transaction to the `token_contract_address` with the following data:
+This can be done by sending a transaction to the `token_contract` with the following data:

 ```
-a9059cbb <20-byte contract_address> <32-byte token_quantity>
+a9059cbb <20-byte htlc_contract> <32-byte token_quantity>
 ```

-To be notified of the funding event, both parties MAY watch the blockchain for `token_contract_address` emitting the `Transfer(address,address,uint256)` log where the second `address` argument is the `contract_address`.
+To be notified of the funding event, both parties MAY watch the blockchain for `token_contract` emitting the `Transfer(address,address,uint256)` log where the second `address` argument is the `htlc_contract`.
 (The keccack256 topic filter for the log is: `0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef`).

-The redeemer MUST check the transaction receipt that the amount transferred to `token_contract_address` was at least `token_quantity`.
+The redeemer MUST check the transaction receipt that the amount transferred to `token_contract` was at least `token_quantity`.

 ### Redeem

 Before redeeming, the redeemer SHOULD wait until the funding transaction has enough confirmation such that they consider it permanent.

-To redeem the HTLC, the redeemer SHOULD send a transaction to the `contract_address` with the `data` of the transaction set to the `secret`.
+To redeem the HTLC, the redeemer SHOULD send a transaction to the `htlc_contract` with the `data` of the transaction set to the `secret`.

-To be notified of the redeem event, both parties SHOULD watch the blockchain for `contract_address` emitting the `Redeemed()` log.
+To be notified of the redeem event, both parties SHOULD watch the blockchain for `htlc_contract` emitting the `Redeemed()` log.
 If Ethereum is the `beta_ledger`, then the funder (Bob) MUST watch for such a log, extract the `secret` from the transaction receipt and continue the protocol.
-In this case, Bob MUST NOT watch for a transaction sent to `contract_address` with the `secret` as `data`.
+In this case, Bob MUST NOT watch for a transaction sent to `htlc_contract` with the `secret` as `data`.
 If he does this, he will miss learning the `secret` if the contract is redeemed by a call from another contract (rather than from a transaction).

 ### Refund

-To refund the HTLC, the funder MUST send a transaction to `contract_address` with empty data in a block with timestamp greater than `expiry`.
+To refund the HTLC, the funder MUST send a transaction to `htlc_contract` with empty data in a block with timestamp greater than `expiry`.

-To be notified of the refund event, both parties SHOULD watch the blockchain for  `contract_address` emitting the `Refunded()` log.
+To be notified of the refund event, both parties SHOULD watch the blockchain for `htlc_contract` emitting the `Refunded()` log.

 # Examples